Who is eligible to apply for the Davidson Fellows scholarship?

 - Be able to demonstrate that the work is his or her own creation.

-- Be able to attend, with at least one parent or guardian, the awards reception in Washington, D.C.
-(Note: Travel and lodging expenses will be paid by the Institute.)
+- Be able to attend an in-person event, with at least one parent or guardian, or virtual awards ceremony.

 Are group or team projects eligible?